-While Microsoft Excel provides an array of functions to work with days, months and years, only one is available for weeks - the WEEKNUM function.
+While Microsoft Excel provides an array of functions to work with weekdays, months and years, only one is available for weeks - the WEEKNUM function.
 So, if you are looking for a way to get a week number from a date, WEEKNUM is the function you want.

 In this short tutorial, we will briefly talk about the syntax and arguments of Excel WEEKNUM, and then discuss a few formula examples demonstrating how you can use the WEEKNUM function to calculate week numbers in your Excel worksheets.